NJU-PCALab/OrthoTryOn/README.md

 > - “Change the blue denim jacket to a red silk blouse.”
 > - “Add a black leather belt to the dress.”
 > - “Remove the graphic logo from the t-shirt.”
-> - “Change the white long sleeves to a red and white striped short sleeves.”
+> - “Change the white long-sleeved shirt to a red-and-white striped short-sleeved shirt.”
 >
 > Focus only on the garment changes.
 Output ONLY the instruction sentence.